Toxic Exposure Claims Attorneys

 Burn pits are one of the most significant contributors of toxic chemicals.
 Soldiers live at the sites of these pits where human waste and other destructive chemicals, such as paint and battery acid, are burned.
 Inhaling the toxic smoke day after day can result in long-term health consequences.

 In an effort to establish a new registry for eligible Veterans, the VA continues to study the health risks and effects of air pollution.
 If your health has suffered due to pollutants in the air during your time of service, then you may be eligible to receive Veteran’s disability benefits.
-Contact Jan Dils to learn more about the benefits you may be eligible for and for guidance through the claim process.
+Contact Jan Dils to learn more about the benefits you may be eligible for and for guidance through the chemical exposure claims process.